ameravant/siteninja_subdomains/README.txt

 When adding this plugin, it must be loaded last, after pages because it will be adding a migration to all tables

+QUICKSTART
+After adding the plugin with the siteninja_subdomains git url. *Be sure its loaded last, after pages*.
+Update the app to run the migrations.

+You can browse to admin/accounts/new and add a new account with a subdomain.
+This process takes a few moments to complete as it writes files and creates essentially a whole new site.
+The new site will have an admin/admin user like all others.
+That's pretty much it!
+Everything else works like its its own site.

+How the PLUGIN is built and works

 CREATING THE ACCOUNT

 The first thing we needed to do is add an 'accounts' table.
 All data is scoped through the account which is